phungcuc/Color-print-out-information/README.md

 Print out detail in different colors to raise awareness

 Notice:
-These is no attached file because of compay disclosure policy.
+These is no attached file because of compay disclosure policy

+Recommand:
+This code works well in jupyter notebook